Chapter 2 : Strangers With Cigarettes

 “But my sister is married to your brother-”

 “Okay Marcy it’s not going to work like this.
 It’s different when it’s him.
 He has a way of convincing people to do what he wants.
-Besides, I don’t have to worry about any of that tonight.
+Besides, I don’t have to worry about talking to him tonight.
 Isn’t he going to a meeting or something?”

 “Yeah, with Rowle,” Pru finally joined the conversation.

-“Yeah,” Xia eyed her up and down, now imitating Rowle’s actions earlier.
+“Yeah,” Xia eyed her up and down, imitating Rowle’s interest from earlier.
 “I noticed that.”

-“I think the entire bloody world noticed that,” Marcy rolled her eyes.
+“I think the entire bloody school noticed that,” Marcy rolled her eyes.

-“Oh he wants me you guys,” she whined, leaning against the wall and lifting her right foot against it.
-“I mean, did you see the way he was looking at me?
-And the way he stared at my breasts?
-Oh god I can taste his lips on them already.”
+“Oh he wants me,” she whined, leaning against the wall and lifting her right foot against it.
+“I mean, did you see the way he was looking at me?”

 “Pru!”
 Andromeda exclaimed, her eyes wide.
-“Have some self-respect.
-If anything he wants to shag you!”
+“He just wants to shag you!”

 “Then by all means,” she smiled pervertedly, running her hands excitedly through her hair.